sysrep/time-viz/Stateless_Functional_Component.md

 ##TASK

 The next thing I will do is to make a stateless functional component for our dropdown menu (I want it a name as `<EventTypeSelector />`).
 I will follow the same steps in this tutorial.
-I suggest you to try this task by your self.
+I suggest you try this task by yourself.
 The answer is in this [commit](https://github.com/sysrep/time-viz/commit/7e078eb506925a47d8748b7dc224c2f7677d6a6c).